chisophugis/clang-compdb-in-object-file/README.md

 [compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html)
 information inside the emitted object file.

+Experience note: I have used a this approach at work to extract compilation databases from projects with extremely unfriendly build systems.
+It works like a charm.

 Note that this prototype uses `readelf` and moreover it uses a rather obscure (but super useful) option `--string-dump=<section number or name>`, so it may not have an equivalent on your system.
 As such, here is a demo of it running: